 It doesn’t seem to matter what you’re purchasing or dealing with these days (a car, mobile phone, broadband plan, computer or government service), the number of products or variants is quite extraordinary.
 This is why I find buying anything or dealing with government so difficult.
 Even if you work through the multitude of choices, and decide on a particular product and specification to meet your needs, you often find it is out of stock and no one knows when it is likely to be available again, if at all.

 I bought a new vehicle a couple of years ago as my old SUV, which was 13 years old, but in excellent condition, was beginning to need more expensive maintenance work done to keep it operating properly.
 It was also larger than I needed and didn’t have any of the driving assistance aids modern cars have to help in our much busier and hectic suburban environment.
 I don’t know about you, but it seems the streets have become far narrower than they use to be, and it probably doesn’t help that other road user seem to want to travel on your side of the road or pass you in your lane.
-As I have always been interested in cars and now being retired, and in a reasonably comfortable financial position, I decided I would reward myself for over 40 years of dedicated work, and buy a small SUV from an up market brand.
+As I have always been interested in cars and now being retired, and in a reasonably comfortable financial position, I decided I would reward myself for over 40 years of dedication to my work, and buy a small SUV from an up market brand.
 Although I did a lot of research before even venturing into a dealership, the joy of buying the little SUV started to diminish a little as I was confronted with multiple variants of the model I was considering.
-I was able to select from five engines, four model variants, multiple specification packs (with names that didn’t seem to relate to the features they provided), and a never ending list of individual options.
+I was able to select from five engines (all 2.0 litre), four model variants, multiple specification packs (with names that didn’t seem to relate to the features they provided), and a never ending list of individual options.

 I really appreciate and look forward to driving my little SUV.